jankrepl/jankrepl.github.io/_posts/2018-07-11-creating-animations-with-MCMC.md

 # Sampling schemes
 ### Rejection sampling
 The first method falls into the class of IID (**independent** and identically distributed) sampling methods.
-This esentially means that current sample will have no effect on what the next sample is going to be.
+This essentially means that current sample will have no effect on what the next sample is going to be.
 The algorithm assumes we are able to sample from a so called proposal distribution.
 Many different proposal distributions can be used but the most common ones are the Uniform (finite support) and the Normal (infinite support) distribution.

 <br>
 <center><img src="/assets/images/MCMC_animation/rs_algo.png" alt="rejection" width="500" height="600"></center>